-As of February 1, 2021, Leganto will use the Copyright Clearance Center’s standard fee of $3.50 per order line item (citation), instead of the $0.45 discounted fee which was previously charged.
-In the transition period, the calculation will be as follows: Any citation where the first download occurs before February 1st will retain the current $0.45 fee for the duration of the course.
-Citation that are not downloaded until after February 1st will include a fee of $3.50.
+As of February 1, 2021, Leganto uses the Copyright Clearance Center’s standard fee of $3.50 per order line item (citation), instead of the $0.45 discounted fee which was previously charged.
+In the transition period, the calculation is as follows: Any citation where the first download occurs before February 1st retains the current $0.45 fee for the duration of the course.
+Citations that are not downloaded until after February 1st include a fee of $3.50.

 The Copyright Clearance Center (CCC) is a U.S. company that provides collective copyright licensing services for users of copyrighted materials.

 The use and sharing of copyrighted materials are governed by law.
 An institution that wants to use such materials must obtain, and usually pay for, permission from the copyright holder: the publisher, or an agency that represents the publisher and facilitates the copyright clearance process, such as the CCC.
 Academic institutions are generally eligible for lower copyright usage rates than other organizations, as long as the copyrighted material is provided only to the students enrolled in a particular course.

 Leganto provides an integrated suite of features to simplify the process of clearing copyrights with the CCC.